xhuang9/craftvue/README.md

 # craft-vue
 This repository is clone from: https://github.com/chasegiunta/craft-vue

-Added bootstrap-vue, Purge Css Plugin from original repository, vue-lazyload, vuelidate, Axios
+Added bootstrap-vue, vue-lazyload, partial load bootstrap components and css

 All the power of Vue CLI's scaffolding & single file components tailored for a Craft CMS project.